Strategic Learning and the Topology of Social Networks: A topology on strategies and the existence of equilibria for finite graphs

 In the following theorem we show that the agents' set of strategies admits a compact topology which preserves the continuity of the utilities.
-From this we infer the existence of equilibria for this game, which is not immediate, since the number of players may be infinite.
-We also use this topology to define a compact topology on equilibria, which is a component of the proof of our main theorem.
+We use this topology to define our topology on equilibria, which is a crucial component of the proof of our main theorem.
+We also use it to infer the existence of equilibria for this game when the number of players is infinite.